 - current and deductible in the year they are incurred; or

 - capital and deductible under the rules in the Act for capital cost allowance.

-For more information on general principles for capital cost allowance, see Interpretation Bulletin IT128R Capital Cost Allowance – Depreciable Property.
+For more information on general principles for capital cost allowance, see Income Tax Folio S3-F4-C1, General Discussion of Capital Cost Allowance.